 (plus $10 for out-of-U.S. George Herbert Journal mailing)

 Lifetime Membership: $200

 Yearly Membership will bring a year’s George Herbert Journal subscription and eligibility to vote for and serve in any future GHS offices and committees; and preferred application status for GHS funding.
 Lifetime Membership brings these benefits permanently.

-Dues can be paid in these ways:
+Dues can be paid online or by check

 The George Herbert Society

 University of North Carolina at Greensboro

 Greensboro, NC 27412 USA